+Finally, it is also natural to wonder how this hierarchical cost function affects the hardness of the partitioning problem.
+On the one hand, the problem does become significantly more technical in this hierarchical setting in practice; on the other hand, it does not change much from a complexity-theoretic perspective.
+In particular, we can make the following simple observations:

-Complexity.
-While the hierarchical cost function makes the problem more technical in practice, it does not change much from a complexity-theoretic perspective.
-The hardness results for standard partitioning easily carry over to this more technical case.
-On the other hand, any α -approximation for standard partitioning also provides an $O(\alpha)$ -approximation for hierarchical partitioning (as long as $k, g_1 \in O(1)$), and we also show that the problem still remains in the class XP.
+- The hardness results for standard partitioning, e.g. Theorem 4.1, also carry over in a straightforward way to this more complex hierarchical setting. - Due to Lemma 7.3, any α-approximation algorithm for standard partitioning also provides an O(α)-approximation for the hierarchical setting (as long as we have k, q1 ∈ O(1)). - Even with this more complex cost function, the partitioning problem still remains in the parameterized complexity class XP with respect to L.